nikolatom/RNA_DE_pipeline/README.md

 **Acknowledgment:**
-This pipeline was developed as a part of my postdoc under Cancer Systems Biology, DTU, led by Elena Papeleo.
+This pipeline was developed as a part of my postdoc under Cancer Systems Biology, DTU, led by Elena Papaleo.

 **Original repository:**
 https://github.com/ELELAB/RNA_DE_pipeline